×

 When we asked people what advice they would give someone preparing to move to Livingston, they said:

 "Livingston, is a unique town with a rich blend of Garifuna, Afro-Caribbean, Maya, and Ladino cultures.
 It is only accessible by boat, which adds to its charm and isolation.
 The official language is Spanish, but many locals also speak English and Garifuna.
 The cost of living is relatively low compared to Western standards, but it's higher than in other parts of Guatemala.
 The local currency is the Quetzal, and it's advisable to have some cash on hand as not all places accept credit cards.
 The climate is tropical, with a wet and dry season.
 It can get very hot and humid, especially during the summer months.
 Livingston is known for its vibrant music scene, with Punta Rock and Reggae being popular genres.
 The town also hosts several cultural festivals throughout the year, which are worth experiencing.
 The local cuisine is a mix of Garifuna, Maya, and Ladino influences.
 Tapado, a seafood soup, and coconut bread are local specialties.
 Healthcare facilities are limited in Livingston, so for serious medical conditions, you may need to travel to a larger city.
 It's recommended to have comprehensive health insurance that covers medical evacuation.
 Livingston is generally safe, but like any place, it has its share of crime.
 It's advisable to take standard precautions like not displaying wealth openly and avoiding deserted areas at night.
 The town is surrounded by natural beauty, including beaches, rivers, and rainforests.
 Outdoor activities like hiking, bird watching, and water sports are popular.
 Internet and mobile coverage can be spotty, especially in more remote areas.
 It's a good idea to have a local SIM card for better connectivity.
 Livingston has a slower pace of life, which can be a big adjustment if you're used to living in a fast-paced city.
 Patience and flexibility are key when dealing with local bureaucracy and daily life.
 Finally, it's important to respect the local cultures and traditions.
-The Garifuna people, in particular, have a rich history and unique customs that they are proud of," explained one expat living in Livingston, Guatemala.
+The Garifuna people, in particular, have a rich history and unique customs that they are proud of," remarked one expat living in Livingston, Guatemala.

 How do I find a place to live in Livingston?